codelynx/ZObservable/README.md

 ### ZObservable

 Here is the typical implementation of observable side.
 Assume there is a property called `value`, which is being interested in other objects to get notified upon changes.
-You may write `didSet` or other mechanism to detect the changes, and call `observableDidChange()`.
-As you can see, this is not automatic, trigger to make notifications are made programatically.
+You may write `didSet` or other mechanism to detect the changes, and call `observableDidChange()` protocol extension method.
+As you can see, this is not automatic.
+Triggers to make notification are made programatically.

 ```.swift